 Intellectual property right holders may choose to seek a preliminary injunction in an expedited prima facie case before seeking a finding of infringement on the merits.

-On the merits, intellectual property right holders will mainly seek a permanent injunction49 and compensatory damages.
+On the merits, intellectual property right holders will mainly seek a permanent injunction52 and compensatory damages.
 There are no exemplary or punitive damages in France.

 Courts focus on the rightholder's economic loss to assess damages.
-Damages mainly amount to lost profits,50 corresponding to a lost royalty51 or the gross margin of the patent holder on the infringing turnover.
-Alternatively, account of profits is available and has been awarded by a French court where it allows a greater compensation than lost margin or lost royalty.52
+Damages mainly amount to lost profits,53 corresponding to lost royalty54 or the gross margin of the patent holder on the infringing turnover.
+Alternatively, account of profits is available and has been awarded by a French court where it allows greater compensation than lost margin or lost royalty.55

-When given sufficient supporting evidence regarding costs, courts order that attorneys' fees be fully borne by the defeated party.53
+When given sufficient supporting evidence regarding costs, courts order that attorneys' fees be fully borne by the defeated party.56

 Other available measures include the recall from the channels of commerce or the destruction of the infringing products as well as the publishing of the decision in full or in part.

 The Fifth Chamber of the Court of Appeal of Paris has two sections that specialise in patent cases.
 Each section has three judges.
 These judges do not have a technical background.

 Appellate review in France is de novo on both facts and law.
 New evidence may consequently be added at the appellate level but not new legal claims.
 Appeal decisions are usually rendered within 24 months.

 xi Alternatives to litigation